MichaelCurrin/docsify-js-tutorial/docs/README.md

 The CLI tool is optional.
 It can be used to do the following.

-- `init`: Setup an initial _README.md_ (duplicated from project root), _index.html_ and _.nojekyll_ in your a target directory such as _docs_.
-You can do this by hand or using a template if you don't want the CLI to do it for you.
+- `docsify init docs`: Setup an initial _README.md_ (duplicated from project root), _index.html_ and _.nojekyll_ in your a target directory.
+If you don't want the CLI to do it for you, you can create the files by hand or use this project's _quickstart_ directory to get you going.
-- `serve`: Serve the docs site locally, with hot reload.
-For convenience, you can run `./serve.sh` in his project's root to save a few keystrokes when you want to start the server.
+- `docsify serve docs`: Serve the target directory as docs site locally, with hot reload for if you save any file changes.
+See [server](#21-serve) options above.

 View the Docsify [Quickstart](https://docsify.js.org/#/quickstart) guide for how to install the CLI in your global node packages and then to use it.